Frequently asked questions

 EV Carbon Tracker uses the life cycle CO2 equivalent to define each energy source global warming potencial.
 These have been defined in the IPCC 2014 and take into account infrastructure and supply chain emissions.
 The report is available in this PDF.

-This means that clean renewable sources of energy have emissions simply because of manufacturing and installation emissions, but their direct emissions are actually zero.
+This means that clean renewable sources of energy have emissions simply because of manufacturing and maintenance emissions, but their direct emissions are actually zero.

 If the same formula was applied to fossil cars their emissions per kilometer would almost double if we were to take into account the process of exploration, transport and refining petrol.